pip-webui/pip-webui-tasks/README.md

 ##<a name="file_section"></a> file section

 Configuration parameters for file sets
-- **import**: string[] - Files and folders in 3rd party librarties to copied over to lib and used in testing and samples (default: pip-webui module)
+- **lib**: string[] - Files and folders in 3rd party librarties to copied over to lib and used in testing and samples (default: pip-webui module)
 - **def**: string[] - Type definitions which are used to compile TypeScript code (default: all files in typings folder)
 - **res**: string[] - Resources and folders to copy over to lib folder (default: empty)